 by Tony Vidler

-As succession becomes a more significant issue for many owners of financial advice practices there is increasing interest in how to accurately value a firm.
+Given some of the trends beginning to take shape in financial services there must be serious questions about how to accurately value an advisory firm.
 The short answer to what is an accurate value will of course always be “whatever a buyer is willing to pay, and which you are willing to accept”.
 That answer does not however establish the initial expectations, or negotiations.

 The historical and (stilly fairly typical) method of valuing a financial advisory firm has been on a simple “multiple of renewal income”, which when you think about it is not purchasing a business at all.
 It is merely an asset strip from a business.
 There is not really any value placed upon systems, infrastructure, IP, branding or anything else which might provide genuine ongoing value to a new purchaser.
 One practice simply sells it’s book of business, or in-force contractual income stream, and then shuts down the rest of the business.
 It is an asset sale followed by liquidation of the rest of the business.
 So it does not “value a business” as such.

-Furthermore, there is a dangerous assumption in this valuation method.
-That is, the existing renewal income – or contractual right to receive an ongoing commission from product providers – is inviolate.
+Perhaps more importantly, the sustainability of the income stream upon which this valuation method is based is debatable.
+There is a dangerous assumption in this valuation method that the existing renewal income – or contractual right to receive an ongoing commission from product providers – is inviolate.
 That it cannot be changed.
 Or taken away entirely.

 Contracts can be changed….terms of business from product suppliers can be varied.
 Regulators can intervene in long-standing commercial structures and effectively re-write the remuneration and financial responsibility rules at short notice.
 Indeed, in some parts of the world they have already done so, or are attempting to.